 - Red onion

-- Fresh dill: This adds so much flavor and freshness to the dish!
+- Fresh dill: This adds so much flavor and freshness!

 - Pickle relish: You can either use sweet relish or dill relish depending on preference.
 (Sweet relish has added sugar, while dill relish typically does not.)
 I purchase organic whenever possible and seek out brands without high fructose corn syrup and artificial sweeteners.

-- Cashew mayo: I use this oil-free homemade Cashew Mayo.
-It's so creamy, rich, and absolutely delicious.
+- Vegan mayo: I use this oil-free homemade Cashew Mayo.
+It's so creamy, rich, and delicious.
 (I often make it a day or two in advance for convenience and quicker prep time.)
-You can also replace this with your favorite store-bought vegan mayo, but be aware they generally contain oil.
+But you can easily replace this with your favorite store-bought vegan mayonnaise!
+Just be aware these usually contain oil.

 - Apple cider vinegar: Or you can substitute another vinegar such as distilled white vinegar, red wine vinegar, rice vinegar, or white wine vinegar.